Serrin-Sage/CSCI39538_PyQt_Project/issues.md

 ### Minor issues encountered:
 * text being cut off on screen, fixed by implementation of an update function which resized the text.
 * testing with QtDesigner seemed more problematic than helpful.
+* reset button PNG crashes the application, no fix has been made yet